ubik76/aws-batch-ws/README.md

 ![Screenshot of Job Definition #1](/images/job-definition-10.png)

 * Add the container image with the repositoryUri generated when creating our ECR repository.
-If in doubt you can get the URI by running the command below in your terminal:
+If in doubt, check the URI from the ECR console or you can get the URI by running the command below in your terminal:

     `$(aws ecr describe-repositories --repository-names fetch-and-run --output text --query 'repositories[0].[repositoryUri]')`